 To provide better understanding of post-storm bacteria characterization and to better support data analysis for future wet weather CBRP implementation, the wet weather sampling procedure was adjusted from samples being taken every 0, 48, 72, and 96 hours to 0, 24, 48, and 72 hours.
 This provides greater definition for bacteria levels immediately after the storm and reduces likelihood of a follow-up event interfering with scheduled post storm sampling.
 For the March 29, 2022 event, the highest bacteria concentrations were observed during the 0 hour sampling event followed by gradual reduction of bacteria concentrations with the exception of Prado Park Lake which saw an increase in bacteria concentrations following the storm.
+It should be noted that the bacteria concentrations returning to typical values.
 This could be the result of a reduction in recreational activities during the storm event, a reduction in wildlife activities during the storm event, and a possible flushing/dilution effect caused by the storm.
 This will continue to be monitored in future wet weather events.